dancrumb/mpjsfbp/README.md

 nally.
 FBP is
 ```

-Performance
+# Performance
----

 The volume test case (`fbptestvl`) with 100,000,000 IPs running through three processes took 164 seconds, on my machine
 which has 4 AMD Phenom(tm) II X4 925 processors.

-Since there are two connections, giving a total of 200,000,000 send/receive pairs, this works out to approx.
+Since there are two upstreamConnections, giving a total of 200,000,000 send/receive pairs, this works out to approx.
 0.82 microsecs per send/receive pair.
 Of course, as it is JavaScript, this test only uses 1 core intensively,
 although there is some matching activity on the other cores (why...?!)